Chapter Contents:

 Processing Tasks:

-- Create a dummy blank folder or reference note within the folder for any folders and/or items that you separate for storage in another container.
+• Create note within the folder for any items that you separate for storage in another container.
 In an oversized container that houses items removed from other folders, clearly reference the original box and folder from where the oversized item was removed.

-- Prepare an EAD Finding Aid that follows all the Archives' standards and guidelines.
+• Prepare an EAD Finding Aid that follows all standards and guidelines.
 At this level, write a detailed and robust biographical/historical note and scope and content note.
 Be sure to include references to many access points within the narrative sections.

 Audiovisual Material Tasks: